phetsims/phet-info/checklists/code_review_checklist.md

 * [Organization, Readability, and Maintainability](https://github.com/phetsims/phet-info/blob/master/checklists/code_review_checklist.md#organization-readability-and-maintainability)
 * [PhET-iO](https://github.com/phetsims/phet-info/blob/master/checklists/code_review_checklist.md#phet-io)

+## GitHub Issues

+All sims should have GitHub issues for standard tasks.
+If any of these issues is missing, pause code review until the issues have been created by the responsible dev.

+GitHub issues should exist that document:
+- [ ] results of memory testing for `brands=phet`
+- [ ] results of memory testing for `brands=phet-io` (if the sim is instrumented for PhET-iO)
+- [ ] performance testing and sign-off
+- [ ] review of pointer areas
+- [ ] credits (they will not be finalized until after RC testing is completed)

 ## **Build and Run Checks**

+If any of these items fail, pause code review.

 - [ ] Does the sim build without warnings or errors?
 - [ ] Does the html file size seem reasonable, compared to other similar sims?